-Fava beans are the broad beans seen in minestrone and not seen in falafel.
+Fava beans are the broad beans seen in falafel and not seen in minestrone.

 One of the only beans available in Europe until the discovery of the Americas, fava beans make an excellent ground cover and a delicious meal.
 Being a legume, like peas and other beans, fava beans are able to fix atmospheric nitrogen to feed themselves and their neighbors (until seed development begins).
 Fava beans are a close cousin to vetch.